Author’s Tools

 Python

 Python has been mentioned a few times.
-I use the Anaconda Spyder for code & debug.
+I used the Anaconda Spyder for code & debug for the IoT-book.
 Without Anaconda it is difficult to get a coherent Windows installation.
 An alternative might be Dockers.

 Misc